lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "$then": $then
 }
 ```
-* $if: Required If object.
+* `$if`: Required If object.
 Find more information about If Object in this article
-* $then: Required Then object.
+* `$then`: Required Then object.
 Find more information about Then Object in this article

 ### $foreach